strangeproblem/strangeproblem.github.io/words.md

 ## Utilitarianism and justice

 In the section on decision making, I explained that you should make decisions that optimize your goals.
-Following this principle leads one to a system of morality called *utilitarianism*: you should do that which creates the most goodness for the world.
+Following this principle leads one to a system of morality called *utilitarianism*: you should do what creates the most goodness for the world.

 But actually, I don't think utilitariniasm is a complete system of morality, because it ignores the concept of *justice*.
 Justice says you cannot do bad things to people if they do not "deserve" it, even if it is for the greater good.
-It is not acceptable to arbitrarily rearrange the world to optimize goals.
-The independence of other people must be respected.
+It is not acceptable to arbitrarily rearrange the world to optimize goals, because the independence of other people must be respected.

 To understand this, consider the following thought experiment I heard in my ethics class [TODO thought experiment about hospital]